-Here are my top 7 reasons you should consider a new website or enhance your current one if you haven't updated yours in over 5 years.
+Here are 7 important reasons you should consider a new restoration website or enhance your current one if it hasn’t been updated in the last five years.

-1. Professionalism - A new website sets the tone for the rest of your organization online.
-Having a website is mandatory these days and if you don’t have a website you are typically not even considered in the purchasing process.
-By having a new professional website you are telling potential customers that you are a trusted, reputable organization.
+A new website sets the tone for the rest of your organization online.
+Having a website is mandatory these days and if you don’t have one, you are typically not even considered in the purchasing process.
+By having a new professional restoration website you are telling potential customers that you are a trusted, reputable organization.

-What often happens is that a potential customer gets the name of multiple restoration companies that perform the work they are looking for and they go online to evaluate those companies from one another and make a decision on who to call based on their website.
+What often happens is that a potential customer receives the name of multiple restoration companies that perform the work they need.
+The customer then goes online to compare these companies and make a decision on who to call based on their website.
 The brand that looks the most polished, reputable, and professional typically gets the call.

-3. Up/Cross Sell - How many times have you heard a customer say "I didn’t know you did those services as well".
-Probably a lot.
-Your website is a great place for existing or future customers to see and read other services you offer that they may have not been aware of.
+How many times have you heard a customer say, “I didn’t know you offer those services as well.”
+Probably often.
+Your website is a great place for existing or future customers to see and read about other services you offer of which they may not have been aware.
 One of the fastest ways to increase your bottom line as an owner is to sell to an existing audience that already gives you their money.
-Reason being is because you have already built that trust with them and the cost of acquiring an existing customer for a different service is a fraction of the cost than acquiring a new customer entirely.
+Reason being is because you have already built trust with them, and the cost of acquiring an existing customer for a different service is a fraction of the cost for acquiring a new customer entirely.
 So your new website shouldn’t only have your main services, but all the services you offer.
-Even if the services are close in comparison, you should still likely have pages/paragraphs clearly describing each service.
+Even if the services are close in comparison, you should still likely have pages or paragraphs clearly describing each service.

-For example, many restoration companies don’t add much or any information regarding flood damage cleanup to their site, they think they’re covering that information on the water damage page - separate those services on different pages.
+For example, many restoration companies don’t add much or any information regarding flood damage cleanup to their site.
+They think they’re covering that information on the water damage page.
+A new restoration website allows you to separate those services on different pages.

-5. Tracking - You can track everything that happens on your website, everything from how many visitors, what age, what gender, location, interest, and their behaviors.
+You can track everything that happens on your website, from how many visitors you had to their age, gender, location, interest, and behaviors.
 Wouldn’t it be nice to know if say 2/3 of your website visitors were females over the age of 40?
 Would that change how you spend your advertising dollars elsewhere?

 You can also track when contact forms are being submitted and when people are calling your restoration company from your website.
 Wouldn’t it be helpful to track and record all phone calls (and ultimately sales) that your website is producing?
 With website tracking, we can begin to see what our true ROI is.

-7. Remarketing - Remarketing is where you re-target people who have visited your website through other channels of digital.
+Remarketing is where you re-target people who have visited your website through other digital channels.
 Someone may have visited your website because they were really early in the sales process and didn’t need your services yet, or don’t think they did.
 There are two good ways we can try and capture this person for a potential future sale.

-Conclusion: One of the best features of a website is that it is always working for you day and night 24/7 at one low hosting rate to keep it up.
-All you need to do is make the investment to make it look good and act like a sales tool for you as described above and your website will be your best salesperson.
+One of the best features of a website is that it is always working for you, day and night, 24/7 at one low hosting rate to keep it up.
+All you need to do is make the investment to make it look professional and attractive to act like a sales tool for you.
+If you do, your website will be your best salesperson.
 Having an outdated website in today’s market could easily be viewed as a company without the experience and knowledge needed to get the job done, even though that may well not be the truth.
-Instill the confidence of your potential customers online by creating or updating your website today.
+Instill the confidence of your potential customers online by creating or updating your restoration website today.